Jeannie Epper: Personal life

 Beginning when she was sixteen, Epper was married four times; her first three marriages, to Wes Fuller, Richard Spaethe, and Lee Sanders, ended in divorce.
 Her fourth marriage, Tim Kimack, lasted until her death.
 She had three children, one of whom predeceased her.
 All of her children also followed her into stunt work.

 In 2000, she donated a kidney to family friend Ken Howard, with whose wife Linda she had worked in the stunt community.

+Death

 After a period of declining health, Epper died from complications of an infection at her home in Simi Valley, California, on May 5, 2024, at the age of 83.
 She was cremated at Hollywood Forever Cemetery.